Wozniz/DataScienceCoursera/README.md

 Coursera
 ========

-For coursera Data Scientist's Toolkit work
+For coursera Data Scientist's Toolkit coursework

+Name changed from Coursera to DataScienceCoursera.
+Updated Coursera repo to redirect to new name using git remote set-url origin new url